 I’m adding the Lee Jeans link for women’s jeans, if there are any teen girls who are inching toward women’s sizes.
 The Easy Fit jeans are phenomenal.
 They are as comfortable as leggings or sweatpants, but they look like jeans.
 I think they are a great option for a teen girl with autism who has sensory issues and dislikes regular jeans (and I would have to include myself in this category).

-Have you seen these yet?
-We just got 3 from Telebrands and love them!
-Let’s face it, sometimes our kids, even at tween years and beyond…don’t have the motor skills to drink successfully from a “big boy cup.”
-Or at least not making a mess.
+The WOW Cup–Have you seen these yet?
+Let’s face it, sometimes our kids, even at tween years and beyond, don’t have the motor skills to drink successfully from an adult cup.
+Or at least not without making a mess.
 Happens in my house!
 So I was absolutely thrilled to find these because they are spill proof and don’t look babyish.
 Great and practical stocking stuffer for a tween/teen with autism or other motor skill difficulties.
+We love ours.

-Other random gift ideas for Teens and Tweens with autism:
+Other gift ideas for Teens and Tweens with autism: